Architecture of Poland: Art Nouveau and Folk Architecture

 Art Nouveau emerged as an attempt to abandon stylization and eclecticism, invent a new architectural style that would meet the spirit of the time.
 The most important centre of this style was Galicia, where many buildings were built under the influence of the Vienna Secession.
 The most important architects were Franciszek Mączyński in Krakow (Palace of Art, House Under the Globe, Basilica of the Sacred Heart of Jesus) and Władysław Sadłowski in Lviv (Lviv railway station, Lviv's Philharmonic, Industrial School).
+Moreover, in Krakow important are also the interiors designed by Stanisław Wyspiański in the House of the Krakow Medical Society and by Józef Mehoffer in the House Under the Globe.

-Moreover, some architects direct from Vienna were active in Bielsko-Biała, like Leopold Bauer (Saint Nicholas' Cathedral, house at 51 Stojałowskiego Street) and Max Fabiani (house at 1 Barlickiego Street).
+In Bielsko-Biała some architects direct from Vienna were active, like Leopold Bauer (Saint Nicholas' Cathedral, house at 51 Stojałowskiego Street) and Max Fabiani (house at 1 Barlickiego Street).
+Other important examples in the city include also the so-called Frog House.

-Other important examples include so-called Frog House in Bielsko-Biała and - in Congress Poland - also the Poznanski's Mausoleum in Łódź, as well as early-modernist Eagles House in Warsaw.
+In Congress Poland the Art Nouveau is represented by e.g. the Leopold Kindermann's Villa and the Poznanski's Mausoleum in Łódź, the bank building at 47 Sienkiewicza Street in Kielce and the early-modernist Eagles House in Warsaw.

 Polish architects from the 1890s were also discovering folk motives.
 The leading figure of this trend was Stanisław Witkiewicz, the founder of the Zakopane Style.
 Folk-inspired were also many World War I Eastern Front cemeteries in Galicia, many of them designed by Dušan Jurkovič.